- Who are you?

-We have not received funding so far.
+We have not received significant funding so far.
 Everyone contributing to PauseAI is doing so voluntarily.
-We expect to receive a grant through the LightSpeed network soon, and people have approached us that they are willing to donate.
+We expect to receive a grant through the LightSpeed network soon.

 How likely is it that superintelligent AI will cause very bad outcomes, like human extinction?

-If you ask AI researchers in general (not safety specialists), this number drops to a mean value of around 14%, with a median of 5%.
-A small minority, about 4% of them, believe that the alignment problem is not a real problem.
+If you ask AI researchers in general (not safety specialists), this number drops to a mean value of around 14% , with a median of 5%.
+A minority, about 20% of them, believe that the alignment problem is not a real or important problem.
 Note that there might be a selection bias here in the opposite direction: people who work in AI are likely to do so because they believe AI will be beneficial.